BeCuber/Turnomatic/README_EN.md

 - Separation of data logic from presentation
 - Modular organization using widget managers (TextEdit, ComboBox, RadioButtons, etc.)
 - Two pages are defined in the application, accessed through the menu bar
   - `calendar_page.py`: Hosts a heatmap and allows editing of confirmed Volunteer groups from those available.
   - `volunteer_page.py`: Displays the list of all Volunteers, a profile for each one, and the dates they are available.
+- Logic for enabling/disabling fields on editing mode for Volunteer's data completed
+- Field validation on forms which needed it to not lose data has been added.

 ### Next Steps

-- Correctly implement the logic for enabling/disabling fields dependent on radio buttons (`volunteer_page.py`)
 - Logic that handles date edits to keep records for consistent, user-readable periods
-- Add field validation to forms
 - Implement editing from all GUI fields (currently only retrieving data) (`volunteer_page.py`)
 - Add database architecture to manage meal/dinner and bed needs
 - Link date table data to calendars (`volunteer_page.py`)